jrnker/SharpRTSP/RTSPLargeConsumer/readme.md

 ```// File that descibes what to consume
 // File that descibes what to consume

-// Consume one of the following URL
+// Consume one of the following URL, in 240*160 24fps
 rtsp://wowzaec2demo.streamlock.net/vod/mp4:BigBuckBunny_115k.mp4

-// Consume 5 of the following URL
+// Consume 5 of the following URL, note the | separator at the end
 rtsp://wowzaec2demo.streamlock.net/vod/mp4:BigBuckBunny_115k.mp4|5

+// Consume 2 of the following URL, in 320*240 30fps
+rtsp://rtsp.stream/pattern|2

-// This gets a total of 6 streams to consume
+// This gets a total of 8 streams to consume
 ```

 ### How to run